alien4cloud/alien4cloud.github.io/documentation/2.1.0/orchestrators/cloudify4_driver/location_openstack.md

 Exemple:
 [![Openstack location configuration][config_location_openstack]][config_location_openstack]

+{% warning %}
+Note that you must store your openstack password inside Cloudify's vault.
+To do so, you can connect to the Cloudify's webui or use the cloudify cli.

+For instance:
+{% highlight bash %}
+cfy secrets create -s myvalue mykey
+{% endhighlight %}

+The property `password secret key` in Alien4Cloud's openstack location configuration must contain the key name of the Cloudify's vault.

+For more details about [cloudify's secret](http://docs.getcloudify.org/4.3.0/manager/using-secrets/)
+{% endwarning %}

 ## Tosca mapped / location exposed types
 The Openstack location exposes some types to help you configure a deployment and map the native Tosca types.
 Theses nodes are exposed as `on demand resources` on the location management view.